RestoreMonarchy/Anomoly.ChatTags/README.md

     -   `World` - The prefix to apply when the player is in world chat mode.
     -   `Area` - The prefix to apply when the player is in area chat mode.
     -   `Group` - The prefix to apply when the player is in group chat mode.
 -   `BaseColor` - The base color to apply to the player's name.
+Leave blank to use the default color.
+Ex `<BaseColor />`

 ```xml
 <?xml version="1.0" encoding="utf-8"?>